mayfer/zpk/README.md

 ## A simple React-like Front-end Javascript library that avoids Webpack &amp; browserify

-zpk is a lightweight and complete UI library for those who dislike Webpack and Browserify.
+**zpk.js** is a lightweight and complete UI library for those who dislike Webpack and Browserify.

+---

 ### Motivation for the project